 Best Host News Commentary: We will just briefly mention a few things before going into the rather long, but very interesting conversation between Barry and John Mueller.
 We think it helps to have our commentary at the beginning so it can set the scene for the conversation that follows.
 The first relevant post was back on the 2nd October when Barry Schwartz of the Search Engine Round Table (Seroundtable.com) queried whether he had been hit by Panda 4.1.
 If you ever read Barry’s site you will know that the posts tend to be short, but most posts attract quite a significant number of comments, often of low quality.

 Barry has on several occasions discussed and invited comments at what might be causing his site to have been hit, and theories from Bad comments, indexed Categories Tags (with no value to the reader) and short content have been mentioned and discussed.
-We probably think that John Mueller has picked up the main issue, but we bet there
+We probably think that John Mueller has picked up the main issue, but we bet there is some old poor content, or indexed categories tags that shouldn’t really be indexed, so Barry might want to not get too focused on just one thing here.

 After Barry attended this Google Hangout, he then wrote this post , which he then took his interpretation on what John Mueller said to his readers.
 You can see the decline in his traffic coincided with the Panda Penalty below: